fastly/compute-starter-kit-rust-beacon-termination/README.md

-# Compute@Edge starter kit for beacon termination
+# Beacon Termination Starter Kit for Rust

 Capture beacon data from the browser, divert beacon request payloads to a log endpoint, and avoid putting load on your own infrastructure.